 As a result of its excellent structure replication and high uniformity, SCIL technology is suited for all highly demanding processes where a high-quality etching mask is employed, such as the production of optical elements and MEMS/NEMS as well as in the production of HB LEDs and VCELS.
 SCIL technology was developed in collaboration with Philips Research.

 Semi-Automated Mask Aligner

 For the transfer of patterns in the micro- to nanometer range, SUSS MicroTec offers SMILE (SUSS MicroTec imprint lithography equipment) technology.

 There are two process variants, the use of which depends on the desired resolution.

 The process allows very precise exposure of both micro- and nano-patterns, thereby offering a wide spectrum of potential applications and thus excellent process flexibility.
-SMILE is used for example in the production of MEMS and optical lenses for wafer-level-cameras.
+For example, SMILE is used in the production of many booming applications such as augmented reality, automotive applications and much more.